Bay of Plenty > GPs / Accident & Urgent Medical Care > Western Bay of Plenty PHO >

 The modern purpose built complex opened in December 1999.

-On our staff we have; five full-time doctors, two part-time doctors, a nurse lead, seven nurses, and a healthcare assistant.
+On our staff we have; six full-time doctors, two part-time doctors, a nurse lead, seven nurses, and two healthcare assistants.
 Supporting them is an admin lead, and six Receptionists.
-We also have a Health Improvement Practitioner & a Health Coach.
+We also have a Health Improvement Practitioner & Health Coach.

 A physiotherapy business shares the ground floor of the building and there is a pharmacy across the road.